devanbenz/static-site-gen/themes/boring/content/blog/jemalloc.md

 #### Why does everyone who writes an allocater prepend it with their initials???

 When writing software there is an unsung hero, memory allocation.
-When it comes to memory allocation there are two primary camps:
+At a high level there are two primary methods of memory management:

 1. Using a garbage collector for automatic memory management
 2. Using language primitives for manual memory management

-Using a language that has a garbage collector memory management is not something you as the programmer needs to take in to account.
+Memory management is not something that needs to be taken in to account when using a language that has a garbage collector.
 The garbage collector is sitting idly by, watching everything you do, judging your careless declaration of objects and constantly cleaning up for you.
 Other languages that don't take advantage of a garbage collector are not so kind.
-Manual memory management is done in various different ways throughout many different languages and that is precisely the most recent topic we read about in my papers reading group at work.
+Manual memory management is done in various ways throughout different languages and that is precisely the most recent topic we read about in my papers reading group at work.
 Specifically we read through [A Scalable Concurrent malloc(3) Implementation for FreeBSD](https://people.freebsd.org/~jasone/jemalloc/bsdcan2006/jemalloc.pdf).

 So, before diving in to some topics from the paper.
 How exactly does memory allocation work when you need to manage it yourself?